The Monastery of San Francisco in Santo Domingo is a historical gem and one of the most emblematic colonial monuments of the Colonial City.

 Located in the Colonial Zone, this museum examines how the semiprecious gem amber, which is found in great quantities throughout the Dominican Republic

-Larimar Factory
+Larimar Museum

 Found in shades of white, gray, earth tones, ruby, green, and an array of blues, Larimar is a rare stone existing only in the Dominican Republic.